Stock events for Great Lakes Dredge & Dock Corp. (GLDD)

 GLDD’s Geographic footprint

-GLDD primarily operates within the United States, with approximately 25% of its operations conducted internationally, particularly in the Middle East, Africa, Australia, the Caribbean, and Central and South America.
-The company's headquarters are in Houston, Texas, with regional offices in New York City and Houston, and marine yards in five U.S. locations.
+GLDD operates extensively within the United States, with its domestic dredging fleet strategically positioned on the East, Gulf, and West Coasts, as well as on inland rivers and lakes.
+The company also maintains a significant international presence, conducting approximately one-quarter of its business overseas.
+Over the past two decades, GLDD has performed dredging work in the Middle East, Africa, Australia, the Caribbean, and Central and South America.
+The company's corporate headquarters are located in Houston, Texas, and it operates marine yards in five U.S. locations.

 GLDD Corporate Image Assessment